qiangyao1988/qiangyao1988.github.io/_posts/2019-08-27-reading-notes-of-paper-Lifelong Learning Memory Networks for Aspect Sentiment Classification.md

 - Natural Language Processing
 ---

-### Paper

 This paper "Lifelong Learning Memory Networks for Aspect Sentiment Classification" is published on 2018 IEEE International Conference on Big Data (Big Data) by Shuai Wang from UIC.
+The authors employ the idea of lifelong learning and designed a novel three-step lifelong learning approach for ASC.

 ### Contributions